jdjaxon/linux_cac/README.md

 # Linux CAC Configuration
-A simple walkthrough for how to consistently configure DOD CACs on Linux.
-The guide currently only covers Ubuntu and PopOS.
-I created the guide using https://militarycac.com/linux.htm and trial and error.
+A project for consistently configuring DOD CACs on Linux.
+This project currently only supports PopOS and Ubuntu 20.04 LTS.
+I am currently working to provide support for Ubuntu 22.04.

 ## Table of Contents
 <details>